vitaly-t/pg-promise/README.md

         }
     });
 ```

 Shared-connection chaining is when you want absolute control over the connection, either because you want to execute lots of queries in one go,
 or because you like squeezing every bit of performance out of your code.
 Other than that, the author hasn't seen any performance difference
 from the detached-connection chaining.
-And besides, any long sequence of queries normally resides inside a transaction, which always
+And besides, any long sequence of queries normally resides inside a task or transaction, which always
 uses shared-connection chaining automatically.

 ### Tasks

 A task represents a shared connection to be used within a callback function.
-The callback can be either
-a regular function or an ES6 generator.
+The callback can be either a regular function or an ES6 generator.

 A transaction, for example, is just a special type of task, wrapped in `CONNECT->COMMIT/ROLLBACK`.